nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 4. The `kid` header MUST be a DID URL and MUST resolve to a verificationMethod in the DID Document.
 The DID part of the DID URL MUST match the `iss` field.
 5. The `sub` field MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.
 6. The `aud` field MUST match the DID of the Authorization Server.
-7. The `iat` field MUST be present and contain a valid timestamp.
+7. The `iat` field MUST be present and contain a valid unix timestamp.
 It MUST be before the current time.
-8. The `exp` field MUST be present and contain a valid timestamp.
+8. The `exp` field MUST be present and contain a valid unix timestamp.
 It MUST be after the current time.
 9. The difference between the `exp` and `iat` fields MUST be equal or less than 5 seconds.
 10. The `jti` field MUST be present and contain a string that is unique for each access token request.

 ### 4.3 JSON format requirements

 1. The assertion MUST be a valid JSON object according to §4.10 the Verifiable Credentials Data Model 1.1 [VC-DATA-MODEL].
 2. The proof of the VP MUST be a valid [JSONWebSignature2020] object.
+Additional requirements for the proof object:
-3. The `challenge` field of the JSON object MUST be a string that is unique for each token request.
+   1. The `challenge` field MUST be a string that is unique for each token request.
-4. The `domain` field of the JSON object MUST be a DID under control of the Authorization Server.
+   2. The `domain` field MUST be a DID under control of the Authorization Server.
-5. The `verificationMethod` field of the Proof MUST be a DID URL.
+   3. The `verificationMethod` field MUST be a DID URL.
-6. The `verificationMethod` field of the proof MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.
+   4. The `verificationMethod` field MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.
-7. The `created` field of the proof MUST be present and contain a valid timestamp.
+   5. The `created` field MUST be present and contain a valid ISO8601 formatted date string.
 It MUST be before the current time.
-8. The `expires` field of the proof MUST be present and contain a valid timestamp.
+   6. The `expires` field MUST be present and contain a valid ISO8601 formatted date string.
 It MUST be after the current time.
-9. The difference between the `expires` and `created` fields MUST be equal or less than 5 seconds.
+   7. The difference between the `expires` and `created` fields MUST be equal or less than 5 seconds.

 ### 4.4 Preventing Token Replay